CIMIL/MUSEPA/README.md

 #### 4.1 Query

-As it is done with any SPARQL RDF endpoint, e.g. Blazegraph, you can use the SPARQL language to issue a query to cMinor.
-Since cMinor can be contacted through CoAP protocol, you need to build a CoAP request like the following, depending of course on your host setup.
+As it is done with any SPARQL RDF endpoint, e.g. Blazegraph, you can use the SPARQL language to issue a query to MUSEPA.
+Since MUSEPA can be contacted through CoAP protocol, you need to build a CoAP request like the following, depending of course on your host setup.

 ```
 COAP GET